Illinois Compiled Statutes

-No later than 180 days after the effective date of this amendatory Act of the 101st General Assembly, the lead agency shall adopt rules to update 89 Ill.
+No later than July 1, 2020, the lead agency shall adopt rules to update 89 Ill.
 Adm.
 Code 500.Appendix E by: (i) expanding the list of Medical Conditions Resulting in High Probability of Developmental Delay to include lead poisoning as a medical condition approved by the lead agency for the purposes of this Act; and (ii) defining "confirmed blood lead level" and "elevated blood lead level" or "EBL" to have the same meanings ascribed to those terms by the Department of Public Health in 77 Ill.
 Adm.
 Code 845.20.

 325 ILCS 20/4

 (325 ILCS 20/4)

 (from Ch.
 23, par.
 4154)

 (a) There is established the Illinois Interagency Council on Early

 Intervention.
 The Council shall be composed of at least 20 but not more than